ology/PerlDistSite-Template/README.md

     # go to the cloned checkout
     cd PerlDistSite-Template

-    # install the program dependencies
+    # install these template dependencies
     cpanm --installdeps .

     # create a new perl-dist-site under your Blah-Blah repo